Last updated December 20th, 2019.

-Singapore’s growth is far weaker than economists hoped for with analysts blaming the nation’s sluggish manufacturing sector, along with an intensifying US-China trade war.
+Singapore’s GDP growth is far weaker than economists hoped for, with some analysts blaming the nation’s sluggish manufacturing sector along with an intensifying US-China trade war.

-Companies are nonetheless trying to counteract this rather unexpected decline.
-Above 70% of Singaporean manufacturing firms plan on investing in new machinery and other technologies.
+Businesses are still trying to counteract this somewhat unexpected decline.
+More than 70% of Singaporean manufacturing firms plan on investing in new machinery and other technologies.

-In an ideal scenario, this would let businesses stabilize the manufacturing industry by boosting their production capacity and exports.
+In an ideal situation, this would let companies stabilize the manufacturing industry by boosting their production capacity and exports.

-Yet considering such a drastic and continuous decline in these clusters, Singapore’s economy demands further measures to help revitalize trade and manufacturing activity.
-Old, outdated policies and laws must also be reviewed to maintain Singaporean competitiveness.
+Yet considering such a drastic decline in these clusters, Singapore’s economy demands further measures to revive its trade and manufacturing activity.

 Will Investment Help GDP Growth in Singapore?